Kythryn's Alchemy Tools Page

 pour my <container1/potion/water/etc> into my <container2>

-Also useful to check for in game syntax:
+Also useful quick-list of the in game syntax:

 • COUNT my <item>